denysdovhan/bash-handbook/README.md

 done
 ```

-If we run the example above, it will print all odd numbers from 0 to 10.
+If we run the example above, it will print all odd numbers from 0 through 9.

 # Functions